facelessuser/coloraide/docs/src/markdown/color.md

 ```

 If desired, all creation method can be configured to also filter out color spaces that we are not interested in by using
 the `filter` parameter and specifying only the color spaces we do care about.
-Valid colors will then be constrained only
+Valid input colors will then be
-to those spaces in the list.
+constrained only to those spaces in the list.

 ```playground
 try: